shadab-entrepreneur/Shadab_Hussain_CV/README.md

 ## Extra-Curricular Activities
-2016 – Present InsightSTEM Campus Ambassador InsightSTEM 2015 – Present Team Member Google Developer Group, Allahabad 2015 – Present Microsoft Student Partner Microsoft, India 2015 - Present Secretary Rotaract Club of United Institute of Technology 2015 - Present State Head of Uttar Pradesh Space Development Nexus 2014 - Present Firefox Student Ambassador Mozilla Firefox 2014 - Present HackerRank Campus Ambassador HackerRank 2014 - Present HackerEarth Campus Ambassador HackerEarth 2014 - 2015 Microsoft Student Partner Microsoft, India 2014 - 2015 Climate Counsellor International Center for Culture & Education 2014 - 2015 Director of International Services Rotaract Club of United Institute of Technology
+- InsightSTEM Campus Ambassador at InsightSTEM for 2016-2017
+- Team Member at Google Developer Group, Allahabad for 2015–Present
+- Microsoft Student Partner at Microsoft for 2014-2017
+- Secretary at Rotaract Club of United Institute of Technology for 2015-2016
+- State Head of Uttar Pradesh at Space Development Nexus for 2015-2017
+- Firefox Student Ambassador at Mozilla Firefox for  for 2014-2017
+- HackerRank Campus Ambassador at HackerRank for 2014-2017
+- HackerEarth Campus Ambassador at HackerEarth for 2014-2017
+- Climate Counsellor at International Center for Culture & Education for 2014-2015
+- Director of International Services at Rotaract Club of United Institute of Technology for 2014-2015

 ## Talks